julelang/manual/src/some-questions.md

 In most cases it is similar to optional types, but requires trust that the developer will be careful enough.
 Check before use.
 Go, which Jule is heavily inspired by, also allows null values, and frankly, it doesn't feel bad in terms of experience.

 If you prefer optional types, take a look at Jule's exceptionals.

+Besides these, null values are a fundamental mechanism for Jule.
+For example, it is guaranteed that every memory area will be automatically initialized, including pointers and some other types.
+Jule has two types of pointers: smart pointers and raw pointers.
+By default, there must be a value that can be assigned to them, and the most logical option for this is a null value.
+Using an optional or maybe monad even for pointers would make things unnecessarily more complex.
+Moreover, these types are quite common in Jule, especially since the standard library frequently uses smart pointers.

+In the interoperability side, null values clearly support flexibility in C/C++ interoperability in a positive way and make it significantly easier.

 ### Why is shadowing allowed for global scope?